ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

     2. On the AttackAbility that already exists on the weapon, change the **Animation** in the Properties window to "2hand_staff_magic_bolt" as well.

     3. On the ReloadAbility, change the **Animation** to "2hand_staff_magic_up" to make it look like you're calling upon the magic of the fire gods to be rejuvinated.

+[PHOTO HERE]

 ### Explosive Visual Effects